ZinggJM/GxEPD2/README.md

 #### other supported panels
 - ED060SCT        6" grey levels, on Waveshare e-Paper IT8951 Driver HAT

+### Version 1.1.6
+- added support for GDEH0213B72 2.13" b/w, replacement for GDE0213B1
+- changed SPI speed for IT8951 Driver HAT to 24MHz for write, 10MHz for read
+- minor fixes, e.g. centering of text bounding box in GxEPD2_Example
 #### Version 1.1.5
 - added support for 6" ED060SCT on Waveshare e-Paper IT8951 Driver HAT
 - uses 3.3V data lines, but 5V supply (~80mA active, ~20mA stand-by, sleep doesn't work)